 - Hardware Supplier: see definition in TS 28.530 [2], clause 4.8.

-Note that NEP, VISP, DSCP, NFVI supplier and Hardware Supplier roles are the same as defined for 5G networks and network slicing management.
+Note that NEP, VISP, DCSP, NFVI supplier and Hardware Supplier roles are the same as defined for 5G networks and network slicing management.
 This is because their managed/provided assets are unaware of the public or non-public nature of 5G network and services running atop.

 Depending on actual scenarios and the type of NPNs under consideration, i.e. SNPN or PNI-NPN, different relationships can be found between NPN management roles and potential stakeholders, see annex A Deployment considerations on NPN management modes.